This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 But never before from the air.

-We’ve seen the photos and the video footage and every time been blown away with just how beautiful Sydney Harbour is.
-I never really ever considered that I would one day have the opportunity to fly by the Sydney Harbour Bridge.
+We’ve seen the aerial photography and the video footage and every time been blown away with just how beautiful Sydney Harbour really is.
+I never really ever considered that I would one day have the opportunity to fly by the Sydney Harbour Bridge in a scenic helicopter ride.

 I was nervous when the opportunity came for us to experience Sydney by air.